Payment processing best practices: A guide for businesses

 17. How to choose the right payment methods for your business

-1. Start with your customers’ workflows
+1. Start with your buyers’ workflows

 2. Factor in transaction economics

-3. Think about failure modes
+3. Consider failure modes

-4. Build flexibility
+4. Build in flexibility

 1. Inventory everything